The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

-Sprints allow the Scrum team to focus on clearly defined and prioritized Product Backlog Items only for a fixed period that is set, defined, and accepted by everyone.
+Sprints allow the Scrum team to focus on clearly defined and prioritized Product Backlog Items only for a fixed period of time, which is defined and accepted by everyone.

 All completed Sprint work is visible to all team members all the time.

-The team may try to adapt their efforts during their work during the Sprint.
+The team may try to adapt their efforts during the Sprint.

-When a business, the market, and users change and the need to deliver a product is urgent, the visibility of the work helps to adapt and change the work and the direction of development immediately.
+When a business, the market, and users change and the need to deliver a product is urgent, the visibility of the work helps to adapt and change the direction of development immediately.

-Each Scrum event has a specific purpose and a particular timeframe (fixed time).
-The concept of accurate time-keeping allows participants in an event to be clearer, more precise, and focused on their goals rather than distracted by unnecessary activities or unnecessary discussions.
-It is the responsibility of the Scrum Master to ensure that everyone in the Scrum team adheres to the timeframes.
+Each Scrum event has a specific purpose and a particular time frame (fixed time).
+The concept of accurate time-keeping allows participants in an event to be clear-headed, more precise, and focused on their goals rather than distracted by unnecessary activities or discussions.
+It is the Scrum master’s responsibility to ensure that everyone in the Scrum team adheres to the timeframes.

-The team is accustomed to their work capacity and productivity and can make planning with time easier.
+The team is accustomed to their work capacity and productivity and can make time planning easier.

 Work habits and rhythm are built.

-The Sprint should be of sufficient duration to provide enough time and some real results and value to the business and the product at the same time, are produced.
+The Sprint should be long enough to provide enough time and some real results and value to the business and the product at the same time.